-The forex market is the largest financial market in the world.
-It has a rich history, and many important global events have shaped modern foreign exchange trading.
+The forex market has a rich history, and many important global events have shaped modern foreign exchange trading.
 Here is a chronicle of the history of the worldwide forex markets and the key events that have led to its evolution.

 The Foreign Exchange (Forex) Market is the largest financial market globally.
 Forex trading is centuries old and dates back to the Mesopotamian period.
 The modern foreign exchange market has been shaped by several global events, like the Bretton Woods and the gold standard.

 Today the forex market comprises 170 different currencies.
 The total value of the forex industry stands at $2.409 quadrillion in 201944.
 The daily turnover of currency trading has increased to $6.6 trillion as of 2019, from $5.1 trillion in 2016.